 Does it taste like a sandwich?
 Pretty much.
 Brewing with peanut butter and the sugar blob that is jelly isn’t the greatest of ideas.
 The base beer is roasty brown ale, aged for weeks on fresh raspberries and peanuts.
 What makes this beer even more fun to drink, is the arc of flavor you get as it warms.
 Colder, this beer tastes like peanut butter.
 Warmer, more sticky jelly notes appear.
 Because Peanut Butter Jelly Time is a brown ale instead of a stout, it really is a smooth, childhood reminiscent, comfort beer.

 When your mom packed a PB&J sandwich in your school lunchbox, the flavors all melded into pure comfort food by noon.
 Well, we recreated this childhood goodness in a beer!
 This light brown ale is brewed from five different grains and then aged for weeks on raspberries and roasted peanuts.
 Take a sip, let flavors mingle on your palate, and enjoy our PB&J in a glass.

-Catawba Peanut Butter Jelly Time! will be available in 12oz cans at the tap room starting March 3rd, 2017.
-All of Catawba’s markets starting March 6th.
+Catawba Peanut Butter Jelly Time! is available in 16oz cans in the tap room starting March 3rd, 2017.
+All of Catawba’s markets starting the week of March 6th.

 PIC: Beer Street Journal